valentinbaud/tartines/docs/docs/documentation/getting-started/features.md

 - ${servings}
 - ${yieldQuantity}
 - ${yieldText}
+- ${share-link-expires-seconds-x}: <br> Is replaced with a private share link that is automatically created when performing the recipe action.
+Useful for private recipes, that should not be shared with the world.
+Expires after x seconds.

 To add, modify, or delete Recipe Actions, visit the Data Management page (more on that below).